Case Study

 • We guided the client on the necessary steps to rectify the situation, emphasizing the importance of immediate registration.

-Empowered by our comprehensive legal advice, the client successfully engaged in discussions with the lessor.
+Empowered by our comprehensive legal advice, the client successfully engaged in discussions with the lessor in Phuket.
 Both parties agreed to proceed with the immediate registration of the lease agreement at the Land Department.
 This proactive measure legally secured the client's rights as a long-term lessee, protecting their substantial business investment and ensuring the validity and enforceability of their lease for the full agreed-upon term, thereby mitigating future legal and financial risks.